linda-seiter/cmsc315_project2/project2.md

 ---

-### 1. `public static String[] getWordTokens(String text)`
+### Task 1. `public static String[] getWordTokens(String text)`

 **Splits the text it into individual words, treating consecutive whitespace or punctuation characters as a single delimiter.**

 NOTE: The regular expression given in the Pearson textbook in section 21.6 is incorrect.
 The plus sign should follow the character class to match 1 or more white space or punctuation characters.

 `text.split("[\\s\\p{P}]+")`